Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 people can work on the same thing at the same time while providing a way to combine their changes together).
 - GitHub is a website that hosts git 'repositories' for many major companies and open-source projects (meaning their code is open to anyone to view/edit/use).
-It provides useful features, like allowing people to review changes before they're accepted and being a remote server that people can use for storing their code and collaborating with others.
+It provides useful features, like allowing people to review changes before they're accepted and acting as a remote server people can use for both storing their code and collaborating with others.
 - Repositories (or 'repos') represent an individual 'project' in git.
 - Cloning is when you download a repository from an external host (such as GitHub) to your computer.